bdusell/jitsu/README.md

-In order to generate certain configuration files which are external to PHP (`.htaccess`, `ini.php`, `robots.txt`), Phrame leverages an executable script, `bin/process.php` to create them dynamically using the project's configuration settings.
-The included `Makefile` defines rules for creating these files from their sources, which reside under `src/app/templates/`.
+In order to generate certain configuration files which are external to PHP (`.htaccess`, `ini.php`, `robots.txt`), Phrame leverages an executable script, `src/bin/process.php`, to create them dynamically using the project's configuration settings.
+The `Makefile` included under `demo/` defines rules for creating these files from their sources, which reside under `demo/src/app/templates/`.

 The example project also includes configuation files for the build tools Bower and GulpJS.
 The example gulpfile is used to concatenate and minify CSS and JavaScript assets.

-For projects that use a SQL database, the scripts `bin/makedb-sqlite` and `bin/makedb-mysql` can be used to clobber the database.
-The files under `src/sql/` define your schema.
+For projects that use a SQL database, the scripts `src/bin/makedb-sqlite` and `src/bin/makedb-mysql` can be used to clobber the database.
+The files under `demo/src/sql/` define the schema of the example project.

 ## Usage ##